victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/09-creating-android-views.markdown

 - **Westeros View Set:** `westeros_theme`

 You can easily style all your Screenlets by setting your app or activity theme to inherit a View Set's Android theme.
-For example, you can use the following code to reuse the styles (and layouts) from `material_theme` in your own theme:
+You can then override any styles that you want to customize.
+For example, to reuse the Material View Set's styles and layouts, specify `material_theme` as your theme's parent when defining your app's styles (e.g., in `res/values/styles.xml`).
+The folowing code does this, and overrides the `AppTheme.NoActionBar` theme's colors with custom color settings for `colorPrimary`, `colorPrimaryDark`, and `colorAccent`:

     <style name="AppTheme.NoActionBar" parent="material_theme">
         <item name="colorPrimary">#B91D6D</item>